TrueBlocks/trueblocks-docs/content/blog/medium-posts/017-Ethereum-Block-Production-Continues-to-Slide.md

 #### Does “Less Blocks” Mean “Less Transactions”?

 ![](/blog/medium-posts/img/017-Ethereum-Block-Production-Continues-to-Slide-004.png)
-undefined

 Given tweets such as the one to the left and [this one](https://twitter.com/VitalikButerin/status/898726451637215232), which seem to contradict the idea that there are less blocks being produced, we wondered if “increasing transactions” and “less blocks” could both be true at the same time.
 If the number of transactions is increasing, and the number of blocks is decreasing, then the number transactions per block must be skyrocketing.
 We should be able to see this effect.

-In the following analysis we used QuickBlocks (running against a local node which was running on a **_laptop_** — QuickBlocks is fully decentralized, remember) to accumulate the number of externally-initiated transactions for each week between August 1, 2015 until Sept.
+In the following analysis we used TrueBlocks (running against a local node which was running on a **_laptop_** — TrueBlocks is fully decentralized, remember) to accumulate the number of externally-initiated transactions for each week between August 1, 2015 until Sept.
 8, 2017.
 We wanted to see if a lessening of the number of blocks had any discernible effect on the number of transactions processed.

 Our hypothesis, before we completed the analysis, was that the number of transactions was increasing but maybe not as quickly as it would be without the difficulty bomb.
 We felt this might be true for two reasons: (1) the amount of interest in the Ethereum blockchain is exploding, and (2) there was probably capacity in the system.